tirelt/VIM/README.md

-y #to copy as an operator, yy line, yw one word, y in virtual selection to copy selction :set # to set opctopns, e.g. 'ic' (ignore casre), 'is' partial match, 'hls' tpo highlight Ctrl+e # to show possible command, Tab to complete
+y #to copy as an operator, yy line, yw one word, y in virtual selection to copy selction :set # to set opctopns, e.g. 'ic' (ignore casre), 'is' partial match, 'hls' tpo highlight Ctrl+e # to show possible command, Tab to complete ctrl+o # to jump back to previous position, or in insert mode to execute one command ctrl+i # to jump back
 ```

 ## Comand mode `:`